hyperledger-labs/zeto/solidity/README.md

 # Run The Hardhat Tests

-Once the above pre-reqs are complete, you can proceed to run the hardhat tests in this project.
+Once you have run one of the sample deployment scripts above, you can proceed to run the hardhat tests in this project.

 ```console
 npm i